When you’re choosing a print, how do you know what contrast it is and how to choose the right value and colour contrast prints to flatter you?

 Medium value contrast – jump from the top to the middle step, or middle to bottom.
 OR step all the way up or down, but no more than 2 steps at a time.

-Low value contrast – stay on the step or move only one step up or down.
+Low value contrast – stay on the step.

 How to Break Contrast Rules